globalsmile/Client-Financial-Analysis/README.md

 - Balance = `[Budget]-[Actual]`

-As shown from [Data Visualization](https://github.com/globalsmile/Client-Finacial-Analysis#Data-Visualization), It can be deducted that:
+As shown from [Data Visualization](https://github.com/globalsmile/Client-Finacial-Analysis#Data-Visualization), It can be deducted that for the year ending December 2021:

-- The client budgeted a total amount of `3600`
+- The client budgeted a total amount of `$230,502`
-- The client spent a total amount of `4260`
+- The client spent a total amount of `$193,228`
-- The client remaining balance is `-660`
+- The client has a balance of `$37,274`

 ---